malliaris/SSNS/README.md

 ### General Time/Energy/Visualization/Computation Considerations

-* in the below points, we use the Hard Sphere (HS) gas as an example, but most of the points are general; we distinguish between the SSNS-wide discrete time step "t" and the continuous time variable "s" present in any ST with continuous equations of motion
+* in the points below, we use the Hard Sphere (HS) gas as an example, but most of the points are general; we distinguish between the SSNS-wide discrete time step "t" and the continuous time variable "s" present in any ST with continuous equations of motion
 * we must choose a value for Params_HS.ds to specify the amount of time that the equations of motion are moved forward during the recording of a new time step (i.e., t --> t + 1)
 * apart from instantaneous collisions, all movement for a given particle at a given time is constant velocity; there are generally N >> 1 particles and a distribution of velocities among them
 * in one discrete time step update, the same ds is applied to all particles, so there will be a distribution of distances moved